PlanoramaEvents/planorama/README.md

 You will be able to access the running server via http://localhost:3000 and a test user will available (test with password 111111)

+NOTE: the docker image will use the files from the project directory.
+So editing those files will affect what is running in docker (and most changes can be seen by refreshing the page you are working on)